top of page

 Sarens Crane - Strong Sofie

-Sarens a family-owned heavy lifting and engineered transport specialist Sarens marked a significant milestone this weekend with the deployment of a colossal crawler crane at the INEOS Project ONE construction site in the Port of Antwerp.
+Sarens, a family-owned heavy lifting and engineered transport specialist, marked a significant milestone with the deployment of its colossal crawler crane at the INEOS Project ONE construction site in the Port of Antwerp.
 The centerpiece of the project is the 'LR12500-1.0' crawler crane, aptly named 'Strong Sofie.'

 This impressive machine boasts a lifting capacity of 2,500 tonnes and an extensive reach of 200 meters.
-With a lifting capacity of 2,500 tonnes, the massive crane is among the most powerful of its kind in Europe.
-Its installation is a critical step in the realization of INEOS’s flagship Project ONE — a state-of-the-art ethane cracker facility designed to set new standards in efficiency and environmental performance within the European chemical industry.
+With this capacity, the crane is among the most powerful of its kind in Europe.
+Its installation is essential for realizing INEOS’s flagship Project ONE — a state-of-the-art ethane cracker facility designed to set new benchmarks in efficiency and environmental performance within the European chemical industry.

 Liebherr LR12500-1.0